acatone-git/HomePlus_Mod/README.md

-# HomePlus Project - RP2+ Soft Mod
+# HomePlus - L3/R3, Hotkeys & More on the Retroid Pocket 2 Plus!

-This sofware mod changes the function of the HOME button to an modifier, combined with [Automate](https://llamalab.com/automate/) & Shell Scripting, it unlocks the full potential of this great portable device.
+This tiny software mod changes the function of the HOME button to an modifier, combined with [Automate](https://llamalab.com/automate/) & Shell Scripting, it unlocks the full potential of this great portable device.

 ## Requirements

-- HomePlus_Install.sh , HomePlus_Scripts.bak & HomePlus.kl
+- HomePlus (HomePlus_Install.sh , HomePlus_Scripts.bak & HomePlus.kl)
 - A Good USB to USB-C Cable

 # Installation Guide